 Come at 4 p.m. for free food!

-See also time.
+See also time, time zones.

 In first references, use BYU Army Reserve Officer Training Corps or Army ROTC.
 In secondary references, ROTC may be used.